plus3it/pshelp-formula/README.md

     -   webdav redirector
     -   windows defender
     -   windows subsystem for linux (ws2019)
--   Repeat the above steps for a ws2019 server.
-Do not install every feature, but at least install bitlocker, windows defender, and _all_ the remote server administration tools (rsat).
+-   Repeat the above steps for ws2019, using the list above to select features.
 -   Purge the `pshelp/files/pshelp-content` directory in this repo of all files
--   Copy the pshelp files from both ws2012r2 and ws2016 to that directory
+-   Copy the pshelp files from ws2012r2, ws2016, and ws2019 to that directory
 -   Commit the change
--   Test the formula on ws2008r2, ws2012r2, ws2016, win81, and win10
+-   Test the formula on ws2012r2, ws2016, ws2019, and win10
 -   Open a pull request to merge the new content